koendv/arm_can_tool/README.md

 ### Flash Write Speed Measurements

-It is natural to compare debuggers by how fast they are.
+The system consists of two different debuggers, running on the same hardware, the same operating system, connecting to the same target, with the same GPIO optimizations.
+As such, this data allows a comparison between Black Magic Debug and OpenOCD/free-dap.

 Flash write speed measurements were conducted using a MicroPython firmware image as the test payload.
 MicroPython was selected for the following reasons:
 - micropython is a well-known firmware project, available across platforms.
 - The binary size is large enough to achieve steady-state flash write behavior.
 - The micropython binary provides a representative workload, similar to actual embedded firmware deployment scenarios.
 - Disadvantage is that processors with little flash will need another benchmark.
-(Perhaps Arduino "Blink" is more suitable for small processors)
+Perhaps Arduino "Blink" is more suitable for benchmarking writing flash of small processors.

 Flashing a STM32H7A3 with micropython: